Zoom for K-12/Primary and Secondary Schools Privacy Statement

 Zoom encourages K-12 Account Users to securely and confidentially provide meeting information and meeting passwords to Student Users to ensure that the School Subscriber can supervise and control its Student Users’ meeting experiences.
 You can find additional information on best practices to secure meetings in our “Comprehensive Guide to Educating Through Zoom.”

-Student Users are not permitted to create K-12 Accounts but may use the Services when invited to join a meeting hosted by a K-12 Account User.
+Student Users are not permitted to create K-12 Accounts but may be provisioned with a K-12 Account by the School Subscriber.
 Although Zoom prohibits children and teens under the age of 16 from creating a Zoom account (and employs an online age screen to support this restriction), Student Users, even if under the age of 13, may join a meeting hosted by a K-12 Account User.
 School Subscribers are responsible for obtaining any parental consent necessary for use of the Services under their K-12 Accounts by Student Users, including children under the age 13.

 The School Subscriber is the K-12 Account Owner.
 For purposes of FERPA, each K-12 Account User is a “school official” of the School Subscriber.
 The School Subscriber is the decision-maker that determines how personal information is processed in connection with Zoom’s provisions of Services under a K-12 Account.
 The School Subscriber decides if and why to host a Zoom meeting, and what features to use.
 For example, depending on how the School Subscriber has configured its K-12 Account, a K-12 Account User may record a meeting.
 Therefore, the School Subscriber is responsible for obtaining any necessary consent from meeting participants.
 (Zoom features provide visual and audio cues designed to help the host alert meeting participants of a recording.)
 A K-12 Account User may choose to store a recording of a meeting on the K-12 Account User’s local storage device, or in Zoom’s cloud.